saisruthivelpula2112/CSCE-548-PROJECT/README.md

 https://github.com/saisruthivelpula2112/CSCE-548-PROJECT

 ---
+---

 # **Project Overview**

 CSCE 548 – Project 2

-Business Layer + Service Layer + Console Client Implementation This project extends Project 1 by introducing a structured, layered architecture that separates responsibilities across:
+Business Layer + Service Layer + Console Client Implementation

+This project extends Project 1 by introducing a structured, layered architecture that separates responsibilities across:

-Data Layer (PostgreSQL interaction)
+- Data Layer (PostgreSQL interaction)

-Business Layer (validation and business logic)
+- Business Layer (validation and business logic)

-Service Layer (REST API using FastAPI)
+- Service Layer (REST API using FastAPI)

-Console Client (service tester)
+- Console Client (service tester)

 The goal of this project is to model a professional-grade service-oriented architecture in which business logic and service endpoints invoke the database layer without directly exposing database access to clients.

+This project demonstrates:

+- Clean separation of concerns
+- Abstraction of business rules
+- Microservice-style REST API design
+- End-to-end CRUD testing

+---